-For over a century, the UK has benefited from hydroelectric power, or generating electricity from water.
+For over a century, the UK has benefited from hydroelectric power or generating electricity from water.
 In a report generated by the World Atlas of Hydropower and Dams, it found that in the UK we generate over 5885 GWh/year using purely hydro, with an additional 2800 MW capacity of existing pumped storage.
 We’ll talk more about pumped storage later, but first, let’s talk about the basics of using the power of water to create electricity.

 How does hydroelectric generation work?